 At the Department's discretion, failing material may be left in place at a reduced price according to the criteria listed below.
-In these situations, the Department will evaluate and consider volumetric and density test results as well as applicable pavement design criteria to determine an acceptable course of action.

-- 1. For PG 70-XX binder grades on NHS routes: Remove and replace any plant mix represented by a failing Hamburg test. - 2.
-For PG 70-XX binder grades not on NHS routes and all other PG grades: The number of wheel passes when the rut depth reaches 13.0 mm will be used to determine the reduced price pay factor.
+- 2. For all binder grades not on NHS routes: The number of wheel passes when the rut depth reaches 13.0 mm will be used to determine the reduced price pay factor.
 The pay factor for the material represented by each test is determined from Table 401-3. - 3.
-For the following areas, materials represented by Hamburg tests exceeding 13.0 mm of rut between 6000 and 8000 passes may remain in place at a 0.5 pay factor: - Roadway shoulders, if the entire width of the paver pass occurred within the width of the shoulder. - Plant mix layers below 0.25 feet from the finished surface of plant mix. - 4.
+For the following areas, materials represented by Hamburg tests exceeding 13.0 mm of rut between 6000 and 8000 passes may remain in place at a 0.5 pay factor: - Roadway shoulders, any mix placed in the same paver pass as the failing shoulder mix that is within the travel lane must either be removed and replaced or be accepted separately in accordance with this section if the shoulder material is left in place. - Plant mix layers below 0.25 feet from the finished surface of plant mix. - 4.
 Remove and replace all plant mix exceeding 13.0 mm of rut in less than 6000 passes. - 5.
 Non-vehicular paths (bicycle, pedestrian, or shared use) are not subject to Hamburg testing.